Central sets and infinite monochromatic exponential patterns: Recalls to algebra of ultrafilters and central sets

 \subsection{Minimal ideals and central sets}

-A set $L\subseteq\beta\N$ is a \emph{left ideal} if $\U\oplus\V\in L$ for every $\U\in\beta\N$ and for every $\V\in L$.
-(The notion of \emph{right ideal} is defined similarly.)
+Let $(S,*)$ be a semigroup and $(\beta S,\circledast)$ its Stone-\v{C}ech compactification.
+A set $L\subseteq\beta S$ is a \emph{left ideal} if $\U\circledast\V\in L$ for every $\U\in\beta S$ and for every $\V\in L$.
+The notion of \emph{right ideal} is defined similarly.
 A left ideal $L$ is called \emph{minimal} if it does not properly contain any left ideal.
-If $L$ is a minimal left ideal and $\V\in L$ is any element of its, then by minimality it must be $L=\psi_\V(\beta\N)$, and hence $L$ a closed subspace.
+If $L$ is a minimal left ideal and $\V\in L$ is any element of its, then by minimality it must be $L=\psi_\V(\beta S)$, and hence $L$ is a closed subspace.
 In consequence, by a straight application of \emph{Zorn's Lemma}, it is proved that every left ideal includes a minimal left ideal.
 An ultrafilter $\U$ is called \emph{minimal} if it belongs to a minimal left ideal.

+\begin{remark} The existence of minimal ultrafilters in $(\beta S,\circledast)$ that are non-principal requires additional ``mild" assumptions about the semigroup $S$; for example, that $(S,*)$ contains no finite two-sided ideals.
+Note that this last condition holds if $S$ is weakly cancellative. \end{remark}

-Sets that belong to minimal ultrafilters have a rich combinatorial structure, beginning with the following property:
+Sets that belong to minimal ultrafilters have a rich combinatorial structure; \emph{e.g.}, consider the following property: